When it runs

 Database

-The FTS5 index that backs the primary search path
+The FTS5 index and embedding column that back hybrid search

 Viewer